gavinkendall/autoscreen/README.md

 screenshot's image file.
 This could be the filepath of the screenshot that you're wanting to edit via the "Edit" menu of the screenshot you're viewing from the Screenshots module or the filepath of the last screenshot that was taken when a Trigger uses a specified Editor to open the screenshot in the editor.
+This field is optional so you can leave it empty.

 The "Default" checkbox sets the editor as the default editor to be used when you select "Capture Now -> Edit" or any of the Region Select options from the system tray icon's menu.